danilocgsilva/programming-knowledge/exercises.md

 6. Creates a function that tells an *amount of oranges that you have*.
 For example: if a have no oranges, then prints "I have no organges.".
 If I have one orange, them prints "I have one orange".
 If have 2 or more oranges, them prints "I have several oranges".

+7. Create a *guess game*.

+* Generates a random number.
+* Ask to the user to write a number that he wonders that was choosen by the script.
+* Tells to the user if he guessed correctly.
+Otherwise, tells if the guessed number are greater or lesser than the number choosen by your script.

+8. Create a BMI program.
+* The user gives its weight and height.
+* The program responds to the user its situation.
+Think that such program is to help someone to keep a good health.
+Think in the possible messagens send to the user that should drive some of its action to take a better care about he or she own helth, or just inform that it is everything fine, if it is the case.

 ## Basic of classes

 1. Write a class called `Person`.
 The class must have it's height and weight as a property.
 Also, a property called name (helding the person name) to facilitates the person identification.
 Then, in the class itself also must have a method that calculates the BMI, call this method as `getMbi`.
 And finally, write another method called `condition`, that just prints a *person condition*, stating that the person is *thin*, *normal* or *overweight*, based on the data in https://www.diabetes.ca/managing-my-diabetes/tools---resources/body-mass-index-(bmi)-calculator.